Instructions for students in the corona epidemic situation

 Latest guidelines and instructions

 Gradia and its’ educational institutions continue to keep students well informed through different information channels.
-The latest updates on this page are the following:

 - Remember to also keep an eye on updates and bulletins in Wilma!